vanditsheth/Humanoid/README.md

 Humanoid
 ========

 Humanoid with moving parts.
-Simulated in PyOpenGL
+Made in PyOpenGL